Right to Acquire Mortgages Explained

 Location and discount

-Where you live will have a bearing on the discount you get, which is detailed in this Government guide to discounts by location.
-It will be somewhere between £9,000 and £16,000.
-If you have used this scheme before, or Right to Buy, your discount may be reduced if you are successful.
+Where you live will affect the discount you get, which is detailed in this Government guide to discounts by location.
+It will be between £9,000 and £16,000.
+If you have used this scheme before or Right to Buy, your discount may be reduced if you are successful.

 What happens if you sell